MileHacker Logo

 Gender Considerations and LGBTQ+ Information

 Egypt is a patriarchal society.
-Women travelers may experience unwanted attention.
+Women people traveling may experience undesired attention.
 Dressing modestly and ignoring such behavior is often recommended.
-Solo female travelers should exercise extra caution, especially in the evening.
+Solo female travelers should exercise extra caution, after sunset in particular.
 Homosexuality is not explicitly illegal, but it is not socially accepted.
 Individuals may face harassment or discrimination.
-Public displays of affection are advised against for all, notably for same-sex couples.
+Public displays of affection are recommended against for all, notably for same-sex couples.
 Exercise discretion.

 Safety & Respect